 - Plans will also need to describe procedures to ensure compliance with external orders/guidance and provide a mechanism for monitoring compliance internally.

 Process for Reengagement in On-Campus Research Activities

-Movement between phases is tied to public health directives and the current state of the health care response to COVID-19.
+Movement between phases/stages is tied to public health directives and the current state of the health care response to COVID-19.
 Details of distancing requirements, appropriate work attire, and PPE usage will adapt to public health directives as they evolve.
-Before allowing greater researcher access to on-campus activities, plans and enforcement of physical distancing directives are necessary.
-We anticipate that there will be limitations on the number of people on campus per research group, limitations on the number of people in shared spaces, etc. in each phase.

 Essential maintenance/research activities include: